aroemers/sibiro/README.md

 The values in `:route-params` are URL decoded for you.

+If you require more than one match, you can use `match-uris`.
+It yields the same result, with the addition of the `:alternatives` key.
+The value of that key holds a sequence of maps (the same structure as `match-uri`), beginning with the next best match, and so on.

 ### Generating an URI

 Given compiled routes, a handler (or tag), and optionally parameters, the function `uri-for` returns a map with `:uri` and `:query-string`, or nil if the route could not be found.